Vylpes/Droplet/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Sonar.
+This section guides you through submitting a bug report for Droplet.
 Following these guidelines helps maintainers and the community understand your report. reproduce the behaviour, and find related reports.

 When you are creating a bug report, please include as many details as possible.